getty-zig/getty.so/docs/user-guide/tutorial/index.md

 end of it all you'll understand everything there is to know about it.
 We'll also be extending `Serializer` to support non-scalar types, such as `struct{ x: i32 }` and `std.ArrayList(i32)`.
-And to cap things off, we'll write ourselves a JSON deserializer and cover how custom (de)serialization works in Getty.
+And to cap things off, we'll write ourselves a JSON deserializer and go over how custom (de)serialization works in Getty.

 Let's get started!